jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 I camped overnight at Gillside, just outside of Glenridding.

 Many years before, if memory serves, I camped here with the Cadets.
 On that occasion we climbed Helvellyn, via Swirral Edge, and on our second day we climbed High Street.
-Today though, I was heading back to Helvellyn, again via Swirral Edge, but I wanted to climb Catstycam's northern ridge; that's from the Brown Cove side.
+Today though, I was heading back to Helvellyn, again via Swirral Edge, but I wanted to climb Catstycam's northern ridge, from the Brown Cove side, which was a route I'd never tried before.

 ![catstycam-from-glenridding-valley](catstycam-from-glenridding-valley.jpg "catstycam-from-glenridding-valley")
 *Dramatic views of Catstycam from the Glenridding valley.*